 Alice "Jean" (Mannes) Pearson

-Alice "Jean" (Mannes) Pearson, 89, of Klemme, IA, a long time school teacher in the Klemme Community Schools passed away, Friday, August 28, 2020, at the Good Samaritan Health Care Facility, Forest City, IA.
-A Public funeral service will be held Thursday, September 3, 2020, 11 AM, at the Immanuel Reformed UCC Church, Klemme, IA.
-Burial will be in the Ell Township Cemetery, Klemme, IA.
-Public visitation will be at the church Thursday from 10:30 am until the time of the funeral.
-Andrews Funeral Home, Klemme, IA,. www.andrewsfuneralhomeandfloral.com 641-587-2510.
+Alice "Jean" (Mannes) Pearson, age 89, a long time resident and school teacher at Klemme Community Schools, Klemme, IA, died, Friday, August 28, 2020, at the Good Samaritan Health Care Facility, Forest City, IA.
+Funeral services will be Thursday, September 3, 2020, 11 am, at Immanuel Reformed UCC Church, Klemme.
+The Rev. David Boogeerd will be officiating.
+Burial will be in the Ell Township Cemetery, Klemme.
+Visitation will be on Thursday at the church from 10:30 AM, until the time of the service.

+Alice Jean Mannes, the daughter of Sivert John and Anna Marie (Pahmiyer) Mannes, was born September 8, 1930, at Thompson, IA.
+Jean attended grade school in Thompson , IA, and graduated from Thompson High School in the class of 1948.
+Jean continued her education at Drake University receiving her B.S. in Elementary Education.

+Following her schooling she commenced her career teaching elementary school at the Klemme Community Schools and retired in 1991 after 42 years of teaching.

 Obituaries Newsletter